Department Chair & Professor

 B.A., History and Film Studies, University of North Carolina

 John Williams has taught modern European and German history at Bradley since 1997.
 He was born in Chapel Hill, North Carolina, and raised alongside sister Liza and brother Ray in Cullowhee, North Carolina, by Max and Sarah Williams.
-He and his partner, Olaf Griese of Berlin, celebrated their 26th anniversary together in May 2011.

 - HIS 321 Topics in European History: